Ecuador moves Assange questioning to November

-QUITO Ecuador has delayed until Nov.
+QUITO (Reuters) - Ecuador has delayed until Nov.
 14 its questioning of Julian Assange in a Swedish rape investigation, at the Wikileaks founder's request, the prosecutor's office of the Andean country said on Wednesday.

 The questioning, led by an Ecuadorian prosecutor and originally scheduled for Monday, could help end a four-year-long deadlock since Assange took refuge in Ecuador's London embassy.